User Experience

 The Outcome: As a result of this project, we sold the product to many customers, all of whom said the knowledge base was a key selling point.

 Additional Content: To see some articles that went into this knowledge base, click here and scroll down the section entitled “Casebook Documentation.”
 To see a video tutorial that went into the knowledge base, click here.
-The video tutorial is at the top of the page.

 Mozilla